 Parent Coaching helps to highlight family system strengths and offer strategies for learning new ways to support a young adult as they advance toward greater levels of independence.
 Depending on the goals, our Clinical Director may meet with parents individually at first, and then have the young adult or other family members join the meeting as the sessions progress.

 The ultimate goal of Parent Coaching is to create a partnership between parents and their child, that supports the young adult in becoming more independent, while also allowing you to have a more “adult relationship” with your child.

 Our Life Skills Coaches typically meet with their clients twice a week, for two hour sessions.
 The sessions take place where the support is needed most, such as on a college campus, in social situations in the community, at a job fair or on a job site, or at home.

-Coaches work with their young adults in a creative, innovative, and enjoyable way.
-We have created specially designed interventions based on our years of experience with youth and families, as well as the most up-to-date research.
+Our Coaches work with their clients in creative, innovative, and enjoyable ways.
+We have created specially designed interventions based on our years of experience with young adults and their families, in addition to the most up-to-date research.

-Below is the typical structure to a successful coaching session:
+This is the typical structure for a coaching session:

-- The coach will provide instruction or interventions in the specific area of focus, model what the young adult needs to do, offer opportunities for guided practice, and then provide them with feedback about how they did.
+- The Coach will provide instruction or interventions in the specific area of focus, mode; what the young adult needs to do, offer opportunities for guided practice, and then provide feedback.

-- At the end of the session, coaches may assign follow up homework or projects until the next meeting.
+- At the end of the session, coaches may assign follow up homework or projects for the next session.

 - All sessions involve a great deal of positive reinforcement and allow the young adult to celebrate each step toward becoming more independent.